 While on the go: Let’s face it, as cute as our glowing blue pain relief device is it doesn’t always go with our outfits.
 Or we may not want to light up the theater when the lights go down while watching a movie or play.
 Not wanting to break or damage my Oska Pulse was another excuse I used in the beginning to not use it as often as I should have.
 To remedy all of these issues I do one of the following.
 The first is to place my device in my purse!
 I prefer cross body purses as they can be placed to target the same area as when I use the strap.
 However, any purse will do because it hangs by my side and again like you saw in the demonstration my back and hips still undergo treatment.
 Placing my device in a backpack also works, but it is more of a hassle to turn it back on than if in a purse.
 When I don’t want to carry a purse or lug around a backpack, pants with deep pockets works just as well but can be uncomfortable when seated if the pockets aren’t loose enough.

 As I stated earlier, using Oska Pulse takes time and patience.
 It also takes dedication.
-The device only runs for 30 minute increments.
+The device runs in 90 minute increments.
 And while I love that the beep that signals the end of a treatment is not loud, it does require that I pay attention to it.
 When worn or placed where I can view it, I have trained myself to look at it often so that I can hit the button and continue treatment.
 When placed in my purse, pocket, or under my clothing I set reminders on my phone, because wearing or having it with me all day and not turning it back on won’t do my body any good.

 Are you treating your lower back and hip pain with Oska Pulse?
 I’d love to hear how it is helping you.
 Have questions?
 Don’t hesitate to ask me or reach out to my friends at Oska Wellness.
 Ready to begin your own Oska Pulse Journey?
 Click here and save $55 when you use promo code DIVA.